gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp.md

 Set the password to `admin` and set _Temporary_ to off.

+{{% note %}}
+Standard practice would be for there to be a number of administrators where each has their own identity (in their own name) on the IDP.
+Each would be granted the `Administrator` application permission (directly or via a group).
+For this example we are calling our administrator `admin`.
+{{% /note %}}

 Repeat this process for the following user:

 * Username - `jbloggs`